-How To Eat More Good Fats on a Low Carb Ketogenic Diet
+How To Get Enough Fats on a Low Carb Ketogenic Diet

 Following a ketogenic diet doesn’t mean that you need to be gulping fat by the spoonful, however, depending on the amount of fats you were consuming prior to starting, you are likely to need to increase them in order to answer to the caloric needs of your body and to make the diet sustainable and easy to follow.

 One thing that is extremely important is the quality of the fats that you’re eating – you need to reduce the use of highly processed, inflammatory fats, and instead concentrate on their healthy alternatives.

 Which fats should you choose?
 The list below will help you figure out how to eat more fats on a keto diet.

 Things to consider when choosing fats & oils: